 • Stand your apple on a clean cutting surface with the stem facing you.

-• Using a small pairing knife, cut around the stem and remove the core, creating a whole that’s about 1-inch or so wide.
-Then, using a small spoon, scoop out the seeds.
-If you are filling the apple with something like my brown sugar filling, make sure to keep the bottom ½ of the apple intact.
+• Use a small paring knife to cut around the stem and remove the core, creating a hole that’s about 1 inch wide.
+Then, use a small spoon to scoop out the seeds and some of the flesh leaving the bottom of the apple intact.
+You only need a small amount of filling for each apple.

 Baked apples in their blue baking dish with another small dish of extra nuts to the side